Dissociative Disorders: Types, Symptoms, and the Link to Trauma

 Sometimes life intrudes, smashing securities, and shattering soothing assumptions about the world.
 We are survival driven creatures.
 In moments of extreme stress, the mind is challenged to provide comfort.
 Dissociative disorders are theorized to provide an avenue of escape.
+Dissociative disorders, known as hysteria in early psychology, are mental disorders involving disconnection and lack of continuity between thoughts, memories, surroundings, actions and identity.

-In a Mayo Clinic article, they write that with dissociative disorders, “people…escape reality in ways that are involuntary and unhealthy and cause problems with functioning in everyday life” (2022).
+In a Mayo Clinic article, they write that with dissociative disorders people “escape reality in ways that are involuntary and unhealthy and cause problems with functioning in everyday life” (2022).
 Despite significant advancement in medical treatments, dissociative disorders fight all efforts of treatment.

-As common with other neuroses, dissociative disorders serve as an escape from immediate discomforting emotions through a maladaptive cognitive defense.
+โAs common with other neuroses, dissociative disorders serve as an escape from immediate discomforting emotions through a maladaptive cognitive defense.
 The cognitive escape mediates present emotion by severing connections to reality.
 While these dissociations with reality may offer temporary comfort, they interfere with healthy behaviors necessary for building relationships and obtaining long term goals.

-What are Dissociative Disorders?
+โWhat are Dissociative Disorders?

 Dissociation is a pathological process in which the individual’s psyche splits in two or more parts.
 At least one of the parts is relatively able to function in reality, while the other part or parts of the psyche are dysfunctional.
 These disorganized parts of the psyche usual live in a false reality existing only in mental constructions or delusions.